 Allison King is a stage and film actress and can currently be seen in the hit movie “Baby Driver” with Ansel Elgort, Kevin Spacey, Jamie Foxx, and Jon Hamm.
-Born in LA, Allison was bitten by the acting bug at a young age, and went to college in New York to study.
+Born in LA, Allison was bitten by the acting bug at a young age; she went to college in San Francisco, studied abroad in Paris for a year and then ended up in New York where she lived for several years before moving back to L.A.
 Allison also loves dance, many different sports including surfing, swimming, baseball, and racquetball.
 She is a certified SCUBA diver, proficient in hula, and dance of various kinds.
 She is bilingual in French, and she can do many different accents, including British, Irish, French, New York, and Southern.
 A big Harry Potter fan, she has had the Sorting Hat placed upon her head and declared Slytherin.
 She would also like you to know she is an excellent fake sneezer and is great with dogs (although I could have sworn I heard a cat meowing throughout our interview).

 Allison is absolutely delightful to talk to, with a warm personality that comes through even on her website and on her social media.
 She designed her website herself, and offers many words of wisdom for those expressing an interest, especially women, in breaking into film and theater.
 Allison talked nerdy with us about Baby Driver, TV roles, acting, and what it means to be a Slytherin!